 OBITUARY | Raymond Ackerman: SA's trailblazing entrepreneur, business icon and consumer champion

-His ‘halo image’ wasn’t entirely unjustified, and he was the first to admit he was ‘no angel’
+His ‘halo image’ wasn’t entirely unjustified but he was also the first to admit he was ‘no angel’

 07 September 2023 - 21:22

-As the founder, CEO and Pick n Pay chairman Raymond Ackerman, who has died in Cape Town at the age of 92, was one of South Africa's greatest entrepreneurs and a national icon...
+Pick n Pay founder, CEO and chairperson Raymond Ackerman, who has died in Cape Town at the age of 92, was one of South Africa's greatest entrepreneurs and a national icon...

 Would you like to comment on this article?